konveyor/kai/docs/scenarios/jdk_8_to_17_migration/README.md

 #### Applying Fixes

-Click the `check icon` on the file in the left pane to apply the updates.
+Click `Accept All` to apply the changes.

 ![accept-changes.png](images/konveyor_resolutions.png)